What Are Subqueries in SQL - A Practical Guide

 Subqueries are handy but have quirks.
 Keep these in mind:

-• Database Support: Most databases (e.g., PostgreSQL, MySQL) support subqueries, but older or niche systems might not.
-Check your database’s docs if queries fail.
+- Database Support: Most databases (e.g., PostgreSQL, MySQL) support subqueries, but older or niche systems might not.
+Check your database’s documentation if queries fail.

 Should you avoid subqueries?
 Not at all.
 Just weigh their speed against their convenience.